Chi Kitchen (Pan-Asian) – Oxford St, London

 With its soothingly warm fruitiness, this Rouge Berries is the perfect drink following a good, hearty meal.
 We enjoyed the way in which the berry mixture gave way to the familiar taste of the fresh strawberry slices floating therein.

-The layer of flavours in this tea not only meant that the Ginger Kiss acted as a palette cleanser of sorts, with its light citrusiness, but had with the lychee fruit, made this a great little drink.
+The layer of flavours in this tea not only meant that the Ginger Kiss acted as a palate cleanser of sorts, with its light citrusiness, but had with the lychee fruit, made this a great little drink.

 As for the My Passion, then despite the garnish of passionfruit, the strongest taste to materialise was the lime, making this a sour one, with an annoyingly thin straw.